 Fascinating portrait of cultural life in Uzbekistan and Tajikistan just after the collapse of the Soviet Union by an erudite and talented ethnomusicologist.
 Completely different from what Monica Whitlock offered, this is nonetheless a very interesting read for those who want to dig a bit deeper into Tajik folk culture.

 Hurramabad – Andrei Volos

 Awarded with the Anti-Booker Prize in 1998, Hurramabad describes the bloody national strife and the eviction of Russians from Tajikistan following the collapse of the Soviet Union.

 The only guide to trekking in Tajikistan, the book covers 25 routes with 102 hiking days in the Fann and Zerafshan ranges of the north, the Western and Southern Pamir, and Afghanistan’s Wakhan Corridor.
 A trusted companion for anyone serious about exploring Tajikistan on foot.

 Tajikistan and the High Pamirs (Odyssey Guides) – Robert Middleton

-This is not a very practical guide.
-The information is outdated and it is often difficult to wrest practical instructions out of the text to visit a particular place.
+This is not a practical guide.
+The information is outdated and instructions for visiting a particular place are rarely very clear.
 However, it remains a must for any traveler with a deeper-than-average interest in Tajikistan.
-The book is absolutely unrivalled in its detail on the culture and history of Tajikistan.
+The book is absolutely unrivaled in its detail on the culture and history of Tajikistan.

 It might not tell you exactly where an ancient mosque or petroglyph is, but it points you in the right direction.
 In the spirit of exploration, it’s up to you to go and find it.
 Filled with numerous asides and excerpts from ancient travelogues, this is still one of the best books to get for an in-depth view at Tajikistan, yesterday and today.